 SPECTRUM: Neurodiversity as a Creative Force

-How do you experience the world when your brain perceives, organizes, and connects things differently?
-In *Spectrum*, the New European Ensemble invites the audience to listen to new ways of thinking and feeling.
+In Spectrum, the New European Ensemble invites the audience to listen to new ways of thinking and feeling.

-Composer Bryan Seegers has written a powerful new work that makes the sensory richness and complexity of life within the autism spectrum audible.
+Composer Bryan A.J.
+Segers has written a powerful new work that makes the sensory richness and complexity of life within the autism spectrum audible.
 His music intertwines sound, voice, and text into a multicolored auditory landscape where vulnerability and strength go hand in hand.
 The spoken fragments are based on conversations with neurodiverse Dutch individuals and, together with the music, form a layered reflection on perception, communication, and identity.

 In Spectrum, neurodiversity is not seen as a diagnosis, but as a source of creativity — a different way of experiencing, understanding, and sharing the world.